atbcb/usab-uswds/_ada-guides/chapter-5-stairways.md

 length of handrails.
 Handrails can have circular or non-circular cross-sections, but must have rounded edges.
 The gripping surface and adjacent surfaces must be free of abrasive or sharp elements.
-Wall-mounted handrails with leading edges higher than 27" cannot protrude more than 4½" into circulation paths (§307.2).
+Wall-mounted handrails with leading edges higher than 27&Prime; cannot protrude more than 4½&Prime; into circulation paths (§307.2).

 #### Circular Cross Section and Clearance

-![Handrail circular cross section 1/1/4" to 2" in diameter with a 1 ½" clearance behind and below.
+![Handrail circular cross section 1 1/4 inches to 2 inches in diameter with a 1 ½ inches clearance behind and below.
 Note: Specifications for handrails also address the diameter of circular cross sections and required knuckle clearance.]({{ site.baseurl }}{{ page.image-directory }}chapter4/4ar29.jpg){: .img-large}